Could Trump fracture US and Australia's 'great alliance'?

 More than 70 years after Curtin's message, speaking to the US congress in 2012, Prime Minister Julia Gillard reduced Speaker John Boehner to tears as she told them, "Americans can do anything."

-The two share even share confidential information as part of the exclusive intelligence sharing arrangement known as "Five Eyes," along with Canada, New Zealand and the United Kingdom.
+The two even share confidential information as part of the exclusive intelligence sharing arrangement known as "Five Eyes," along with Canada, New Zealand and the United Kingdom.

 "It's a cultural alliance, it's certainly a military alliance and in that sense it's Australia's closest alliance.
 I don't think any other countries match the closeness of that relationship," Warhurst said.